dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

   <summary>Can I recover a lost admin password?</summary>
   <div>
     <div>
-    You can not outright recover your admin password but you can regain access to your DAppNode if you wrote down the recovery token provided during the inital setup.
+    You can not outright recover your admin password but you can regain access to your DAppNode if you wrote down the recovery token provided during the initial setup.
     <br /><br />
     More about the initial setup can be found <a href="/user/quick-start/first-steps">here</a>
     <br /><br />